ahmdabdelsamea/covid-tracker/README.md

 ### Instructions :gear:

-1. Clone this repository into your local machine using the terminal (mac) or Gitbash (PC) `git clone https://github.com/ahmdabdelsamea/spotify-clone.git`
+1. Clone this repository into your local machine using the terminal (mac) or Gitbash (PC) `git clone https://github.com/ahmdabdelsamea/covid-tracker.git`
-2. CD to the folder `cd spotify-clone`
+2. CD to the folder `cd covid-tracker`
 3. Run `npm install` to install the project dependencies
 4. Run `npm start` to run the project at http://localhost:3000

-### :rocket: Technologies
+### Technologies :rocket:

 - [React](https://reactjs.org/)
 - [leaflet](https://leafletjs.com/)